bxparks/EpoxyDuino/README.md

 The `Serial` object sends the output to the `STDOUT`.
 It can also read from the `STDIN` (in raw mode).

-## Additional Arduino Libraries

-The dependency to the `AUnit` library is always included by default.
-If the unit test depends on additional Arduino libraries, they must be specified in the `Makefile` using the `ARDUINO_LIBS` parameter.
-The libraries are referred to by their base directory name (e.g. `AceButton`, or `AceRoutine`) not the full path.
-The `UnixHostDuino.mk` file will look for these additional libraries at the same level as the `UnixHostDuino` directory itself.
-(We assume that the additional libraries are siblings to the`UnixHostDuino/` library).
-This search location can be changed by the user using the `ARDUINO_LIB_DIR` environment variable.
-If this is set, then `make` will use this directory to look for the additional libraries, instead of sibling directories of `UnixHostDuino`.

 ## System Requirements